Rootstock

 No MEV introduced to Bitcoin, but Bitcoin miners can extract sidechain MEV

-Rootstock does not leak MEV to Bitcoin directly.
-Due to the nature of Rootstocks execution environment, Bitcoin miners may take advantage of opportunities to extract MEV if the network is experiencing high activity.
+The network does not leak MEV to bitcoin.
+Bitcoin miners may take advantage of opportunities to extract MEV if the network is experiencing high activity.

 Merge-mining enables Bitcoin miners to earn more fees